 MintMCP integrates with existing AI tool deployments without requiring workflow changes:

-- Works with Claude Desktop, Claude Code, ChatGPT, Cursor, Microsoft Copilot, and other MCP-compatible clients
+- Works with Claude Desktop, Claude Code, ChatGPT, Cursor, Microsoft Copilot, Gemini, and other MCP-compatible clients

-- No code changes needed when adding OAuth protection to existing MCP servers
+- No code changes needed when adding OAuth protection to supported MCP servers

-- Self-service access allows developers to request and receive AI tool access instantly
+- Self-service access allows developers to request and receive AI tool access through governed workflows

 Addressing Enterprise Challenges